In this workshop you will learn:

 Endnote.

 Sometimes if you mess up your RPi set-up it is easier to just rebuild from scratch.
-This GIST based on these instructions is a bash script to install the TIG stack on RPi4 (steps 11, 12, 13).
+This GIST based on a previous version of these instructions is a bash script to install the TIG stack on RPi4 (steps 11, 12, 13).
+Remember you would need to change the token values etc for your particular configuration.